Lyndon-Demushkin method and crystalline lifts of $G_2$-valued Galois representations: The existence of crystalline lifts for the exceptional group

 The datum of $\bar \rho$ is encoded in a non-abelian cocycle $[\bar c]\in H^1(G_K, V(\bFp))$.
 Just as is done in the short root parabolic case, it suffices to lift the cocycle $[\bar c]$.
 By Proposition \ref{prop:unob-lift}, since the only cohomological obstruction lies in the second graded piece, it suffices to lift $\ad([\bar c]) \in H^1(G_K, (V/V_1)(\bFp))$.

 Write $U'$ for $V/V_1$.
-Recall that $U'$ is a nilpotent group of class $2$ with rank-$1$ center, and we can directly appeal to Theorem \ref{thm:heisenberg-lift}.
+Recall that $U'$ is a unipotent group of class $2$ with rank-$1$ center, and we can directly appeal to Theorem \ref{thm:heisenberg-lift}.
 We repeat the procedure worked out in the short root case \ref{case:short-root}.

 Let $r^\circ$ be a lift of $\bar r$ such that $r^\circ$ is Hodge-Tate regular and crystalline and the Hodge-Tate weights of $r^\circ$ are strictly less than $\underline{0}$.

 Let $\spec R$ be the irreducible component of the crystalline lifting ring of $\bar r$ containing $r^\circ$.
 Write $r^{\univ}:G_K \to \GL_2(R)$ for the universal family.